The world's most colorful holidays

 What is Burning Man Festival?
 The festival has been held annually since 1986 in the Black Rock Desert in the state of Nevada, USA.
 The festival begins at 00:01 on the last Monday of August and lasts eight days.
-More than 70,000 people take part in the Burning Man festival annually with incredible ideas, colourful costumes, and their self-made transport.
-In fact, this is not a festival, but an environment that will change your mind and move you away from reality.
+More than 70,000 people take part in the Burning Man Festival annually with incredible ideas, colorful costumes, and their self-made transport.
+In fact, this is not a festival but an environment that will change your mind and move you away from reality.
 The primary purpose is to make people more creative, kind, and open.
-You can't buy anything except coffee and ice at the festival, you only can exchange things with others.
+You can't buy anything except coffee and ice at the festival; you only can exchange things with others.
 Hundreds of "mutant" vehicles and people in unusual clothing are moving in harmony with the music.
 Landscape, music, lighting is continually changing, so you can lose yourself and your belongings.
-This is natural for one of the most popular festivals in the world - The Burning Man festival.
+This is natural for one of the most popular festivals in the world - The Burning Man Festival.

-Knowing as one of the most expensive festivals tickets cost averagely $ 500, but this does not prevent the flow of people.
+Knowing as one of the most expensive festivals, tickets cost an average of $ 500, but this does not prevent the flow of people.